PART I – What is Chinese Family Camp (Midwest)?

 What is the daily schedule?

-Typically, organized daily activities start at 7:30am-ish and are essentially over by 9:30pm.
-In recent years, breakfast started at 8:00am, lunch at 12:00, and dinner at 5:30pm.
-The planned activities such as Arts and Crafts (all ages), sports, and a Chinese Heritage program run in the morning, with sports in the afternoon for a couple hours (because we need to do Something until we can eat again!).
+Organized daily activities start at 7:30am-ish and are essentially over by 9:30pm.
+Usually breakfast starts at 8:00am, lunch is at noon, and dinner is at 5:00pm.
+The planned activities such as Arts and Crafts (all ages) and a Chinese Heritage program run in the morning, with sports in the afternoon for a couple hours (because we need to do Something until we can eat again!).
 Group fun is scheduled every evening from 7:00 to 9:00, with evening snacks starting around 9:00pm.

 How are meals handled?